All Episodes

 That's what they want.

-The president said this isn't gonna work out well.
+Now, he said that in September, the president said this isn't going to work out well.

-He repeated it often for anybody why because that is exactly right.
+He repeated it often for anybody.

 It does not.

-If this masked unrequested mail-in millions of ballots is not fixed, if we don't with these Republican legislatures put into a place uh uh laws governing elections that mandate voter ID, uh Lindsey Graham is right, you're not gonna win another election in our lifetime.
+If this massed unrequested mail-in millions of ballots is not fixed, if we don't, with these Republican legislatures, put into a place laws governing elections that mandate voter ID, Lindsey Graham is right.

-That that is what is at stake here.
+That is what is at stake here.

-And the reason that I believe, you know, why did they stop the COVID relief first relief package in Congress and request well, we want to change election laws, huh?
+And the reason that I believe, you know, why did they stop the COVID relief first relief package in Congress and request, well, we want to change election laws, huh?

-But the push went on and went on, it went on and it changed, and it does not lend itself to any faith, any trust, any confidence, and any integrity.
+And it does not lend itself to any faith, any trust, any confidence, and any integrity.

 And this is now the shift show that we watch unfolding here.

-So you got, you know, obviously this election, then you got future elections, and all of it is, you know, now hanging in the balance.
+So you got, you know, obviously this election, then you got future elections.

 Now, it is amazing.